Oriflamme: On the battlefield

-The bearer of the standard, the porte-oriflamme, became an office, like that of the Marshal or Constable and a great honour, as it was an important and very dangerous position to take charge of such a visible symbol in battle.
-If things went badly, the bearer was expected to be killed in action, rather than relinquish his charge.
+The bearer of the standard, the porte-oriflamme, became an office, like that of the Marshal or Constable.

 Froissart vividly describes porte-oriflamme Geoffroi de Charny's fall at the side of his king at the Battle of Poitiers in this passage:

 There Sir Geoffroi de Charny fought gallantly near the king (note: and his fourteen-year-old son).
 The whole press and cry of battle were upon him because he was carrying the king’s sovereign banner [the Oriflamme].
 He also had before him his own banner, gules, three escutcheons argent.
 So many English and Gascons came around him from all sides that they cracked open the king’s battle formation and smashed it; there were so many English and Gascons that at least five of these men at arms attacked one [French] gentleman.
 Sir Geoffroi de Charny was killed with the banner of France in his hand, as other French banners fell to earth.